• Skip to main content

 • Crusty Bread - A crusty loaf of bread is the best for this recipe because it holds up well to the overnight soaking in the eggs and gets soft and delicious!
 You can use baguette, ciabatta, a French or Italian loaf (although avoid anything with a flavoring like garlic or rosemary), or a crusty sourdough.
 Regular sandwich bread will give you different results but would work too.
 I often grab an extra loaf of crusty bread and save it in my freezer.
 Just pull it out a few hours ahead of time so it's thawed enough to slice.

-• Eggs - Protein French Toast starts with lots of eggs!
+• Eggs - Protein French Toast Bake starts with lots of eggs!
 I use 5 in this recipe which feeds 2 to 4 people.
 You could throw in an extra if you want to bump the protein even more.

 • Milk - I use whole milk, another great protein source, but any type of milk or non-dairy milk will work.